vinavfx/ComfyUI-for-Nuke/README.md

 5 - To use Switch on ComfyUI nodes use '<b>SwitchAny</b>' as ComfyUI switch nodes don't work because they have 'any *' inputs and outputs, which is not possible on nuke because it doesn't have multiple outputs.

+6 - If you want to have the ComfyUI server on another machine, you must share the folder where ComfyUI is installed and put the path in [env.py](./env.py)